-- Strategy A: The recipient has not yet identified an evidence-based solution to be implemented, and seeks and invests in subrecipient organizations that have developed or implemented their own evidence-based, innovative solutions to the specified problem. - Strategy B: The recipient has identified an evidence-based, innovative solution and will be seeking subrecipients that are able to effectively implement that solution.
+- Strategy A: The applicant seeks and invests in subrecipient organizations that have developed or implemented innovative, evidence-based solutions to the specified problem. - Strategy B: The applicant has identified an innovative, evidence-based solution and seeks subrecipients that are able to effectively implement that solution.

-All subgrantees must implement interventions that have at least preliminary evidence of effectiveness, and the intermediaries' competitive process must include provisions to accurately identify the level of evidence in support of the subgrantees' proposed intervention.
+All subgrantees must implement interventions that have at least preliminary evidence of effectiveness, and, for Strategy B, the intermediaries' competitive process must include provisions to accurately identify the level of evidence in support of the subgrantees' proposed intervention.